-I am currently collaboration with the following research groups and UM faculty:
+I am collaborating with the following research groups and faculty:

 - Prof. Noel Perkins Lab

 - Dr. James T. Eckner from Physical Medicine & Rehabilitation

 - Peter Gabriel Adamczyk at the University of Wisconsin Madison

 - The S. M. Wu Manufacturing Research Center

 - Hoelzle Research Lab at the University of Notre Dame